shorepine/tulipcc/docs/tulip_api.md

 ## Tulip World

-Still very much early days, but Tulip supports a native chat and file sharing BBS called **T U L I P ~ W O R L D** where you can hang out with other Tulip owners.
+Still very much early days, but Tulip supports a native chat and file sharing BBS called **TULIP ~ WORLD** where you can hang out with other Tulip owners.
 You're able to pull down the latest messages and files and send messages and files yourself.

 You can call the underlying Tulip World APIs: